gonccalo/gofuck.js/README.md

 # GOGO_brain2js
-Brainfuck to javascript transpiler in written in GO
+Brainfuck to javascript transpiler written in GO